MGApcDev/Dragon-Drop/README.md

 ##Instructions:

-Drag and drop from "dragon" to create new dragons.
+Drag and drop from "Dragon" to create new dragons.

 Click on dragons to highlight them.